psolbach/grip/README.md

 Borrowing from require.js, a single script tag in your HTML will

 1. Insert an array of unpacked Javascript modules for development.
-2. Or a pretailored minified script without overhead.
+2. Or a pretailored & minified production version of your JS.

 ### Usage